-If the family's current plan does not provide adequate benefits to cover GH treatment, other insurance options need to be explored.
+If the family's current plan does not provide adequate benefits to cover GH treatment, other insurance options may need to be explored.
 Finding an insurance policy that covers GH treatment can be difficult and may affect parents' employment options, since most insurance plans are provided through employers.
 (Information on Medicaid and State Children's Health Insurance Programs, which provide health insurance for families with lower incomes, is available on the Centers for Medicare and Medicaid Services of the U.S. Department of Health and Human Services Web site: www.cms.gov.)

-Realizing that health insurance coverage is a major issue that may prevent a child from getting needed treatment, growth hormone manufacturers may supply the medication at no cost or at reduced cost for a period of time to eligible patients who are working to obtain insurance coverage or other funding.
-(See Appendix C for the patient assistance programs of the various GH manufacturing companies.)
+Realizing that health insurance coverage is a major issue that may prevent a child from getting needed treatment, growth hormone manufacturers often supply the medication at no cost or at reduced cost for a limited period of time to eligible patients who are working to obtain insurance coverage or other funding.